mozilla/simulated-devices/README.md

 - `touch` whether it has a touch screen.
 - `firefoxOS` whether Firefox OS is supported.
 - `os` the OS type it usually ships with.
-- `preset` whether it is in the default enabled set of devices

 ## Device types